 Managing and treating osteoporosis

 Your doctor will look at all your risk factors, which will include how old you are, your sex, and the results of your DEXA scan.
 They might prescribe one of a number of different medicines and calcium and vitamin D supplements.
-See NHS Choices website for more information about treating osteoporosis: nhs.uk
+See the NHS website for more information about treating osteoporosis: nhs.uk

 Watch a video of Sarah Leyland, an osteoporosis nurse, talking about osteoporosis: